 “The last mortgage I applied for I asked the banker, after I had been approved for a smaller amount ,’What’s the max you can give me, just for curiosity sake?’
 He told me how much I qualify for and then said, ‘But honestly, I don’t know how you feed your family with that much mortgage.’
 Just goes to show you, what they can lend, and what you can afford are miles apart.”

 There’s an increasing number of young people today who are getting substantial help from their parents to buy a home:

 Typically those benefiting from this won’t volunteer that information, but it’s true.

 A combination of, (1) housing that is unaffordable and (2) a stock market that’s been less than stellar, is creating a situation where parents might feel there are multiple benefits to subsidizing a home purchase for their children.
 Most people feel comfortable with real estate as an investment, especially when holding for the long term.

 So, the parents fork out some of their retirement money for a home and they end up getting a fairly stable long-term investment, while at the same time getting their kid out of the house so they can enjoy their golden years.

-It’s also possible that some people who own homes have lower expectations than you, and bought a smaller home in a cheaper neighbourhood:
+It’s also possible that some people who own homes have lower expectations than you, and bought a smaller home in a cheaper neighborhood:

 Many of us want our first home to look like the house where our parents live.
 The problem with this, our parents took a long time saving to afford a home like that.

-Regardless of the reason other people have been able to afford buying a house, remember their situations really have nothing to do with you.
+Regardless of the reason, other people have been able to afford to buy a house, remember their situations really have nothing to do with you.
 Your situation is the one you need to focus on.
 At Millennial Homeowner, we’re going to do everything we can to help you get into the right home for you while keeping you in a financial situation that’s comfortable and not costing you any sleep.
 Stick with it and together, we’ll get there.